sadoyan/aralez/METRICS.md

-# 📈 Gazan Prometheus Metrics Reference
+# 📈 Aralez Prometheus Metrics Reference

-This document outlines Prometheus metrics for the [Gazan](https://github.com/sadoyan/gazan) reverse proxy.
+This document outlines Prometheus metrics for the [Aralez](https://github.com/sadoyan/aralez) reverse proxy.
 These metrics can be used for monitoring, alerting and performance analysis.

 Exposed to `http://config_address/metrics`